-Absence Reporting
+2. Absence Reporting

-- 5.1 Employees must report all periods of sickness absence as detailed in the Conditions of Service (Sickness Absence Leave and Pay), on 1st, 4th, 7th and every 7th day thereafter.

-- 5.2 When an employee reports their absence the line manager will identify how best to support them.
-The discussion will cover the following:

-- What is reason for absence?

-- Has any medical advice been sought?

-- Is there anything we can do to help?

-- Are there any workplace issues contributing to absence?

-- Are there outstanding work items that require to be completed?

-- What is the expected return date if known?

-- When they are next due to make contact?

-5.3 In order to give employees the best support it will be appropriate in most cases of psychological or musculoskeletal conditions to organise early intervention arrangements.
+- 2.1 Employees must report all periods of sickness absence as detailed in the Conditions of Service (Sickness Absence Leave and Pay), on 1st, 4th, 7th, and every 7th day thereafter (complete record of reporting absence call form). - 2.2 When an employee reports their absence the line manager will identify how best to support them.
+The discussion will cover the following: - What is reason for absence? - Has any medical advice been sought? - Is there anything we can do to help? - Are there any workplace issues contributing to absence? - Are there outstanding work items that require to be completed? - What is the expected return date if known? - When they are next due to make contact? - 2.3 In order to give employees the best support it will be appropriate in most cases of work related stress, psychological or musculoskeletal conditions to organise early intervention arrangements.

-The Return to Work Discussion
+3. The Return to Work Discussion

-- 6.1 Following every spell of sickness absence the line manager will meet the employee and engage in a return to work discussion: - Ideally this discussion will take place prior to undertaking duties on the day of the return to work or as soon as is reasonably practicable. - The manager will meet the returning employee to welcome them back to the workplace. - The meeting will be informal and the discussion will focus on the reasons for absence, fitness to return to work and any support required to facilitate the return to work. - A spell of absence will often require further intervention under the terms of this policy, where possible the line manager should familiarise themselves with the next steps and communicate this to the employee during the discussion. - The self-certificate form will be completed at the close of the return to work discussion.
+Following every spell of sickness absence the line manager will meet the employee and engage in a return to work meeting:

+- Ideally this discussion will take place prior to undertaking duties on the day of the return to work or as soon as is reasonably practicable. - The line manager will meet the returning employee to welcome them back to the workplace. - The meeting will be informal and the discussion will focus on the reasons for absence, fitness to return to work and any support required to facilitate the return to work. - A spell of absence may require further intervention under the terms of this policy, where possible the line manager should familiarise themselves with the next steps and communicate this to the employee during the discussion. - The self-certificate form and return to work form should be completed as close to the return to work.
+This should also be followed up with the appropriate attendance review meetings (formal/follow up) as appropriate.